ekg/alignment-and-variant-calling-tutorial/README.md

 - *alignment with bwa*: `bwa mem -t $threads -R '@RG\tID:K12\tSM:K12'` --- this says "align using so many threads" and also "give the reads the read group K12 and the sample name K12"
 - *reference and FASTQs* `~/ref/E.coli_K12_MG1655.fa SRR1770413_1.fastq.gz SRR1770413_2.fastq.gz` --- this just specifies the base reference file name (`bwa` finds the indexes using this) and the input alignment files.
 The first file should contain the first mate, the second file the second mate.
 - *conversion to BAM*: `samtools view -Shu -` --- this reads SAM from stdin (`-S` and the `-` specifier in place of the file name indicate this) and converts to uncompressed BAM (there isn't need to compress, as it's just going to be parsed by the next program in the pipeline.
-- *sorting the BAM file*: `samtools sort -o - x` --- read from stdin and output to stdout (`-o`).
-The `x` means nothing, it's just a placeholder to work around [a bug in samtools](https://github.com/samtools/samtools/issues/356).
+- *sorting the BAM file*: `sambamba sort /dev/stdin -o /dev/stdout` --- sort the BAM file, reading from stdin and writing to stdout.
+We then use shell redirection to write it to a file, but you could put tools that can work on streams directly after this step.
-- *removing PCR duplicates*: `samtools rmdup - -` --- this completely removes reads which appear to be redundant PCR duplicates based on their read mapping position.
+- *marking PCR duplicates*: `sambamba markdup SRR1770413.raw.bam SRR1770413.bam` --- this marks reads which appear to be redundant PCR duplicates based on their read mapping position.
+It [uses the same criteria for marking duplicates as picard](http://lomereiter.github.io/sambamba/docs/sambamba-markdup.html).

 Now, run the same alignment process for the O104:H4 strain's data.
 Make sure to specify a different sample name via the `-R '@RG...` flag incantation to specify the identity of the data in the BAM file header and in the alignment records themselves: